John Thomas Douglass: Life and career

-Douglass managed a teaching studio, where he taught violin to both David Mannes and Albert Mando.
+Douglass managed a teaching studio; as Southern explains, "like many concert artists of the time, Douglass could not earn a living solely [performing] with his violin."
+His violin students included both David Mannes and Albert Mando.
 Mannes was later a violinist and then concertmaster of the New York Symphony Orchestra, founding the Colored Music Settlement School in 1916 in the memory of Douglass.
 Douglass died in 1886 at the age of 38–39 and did not live to see the creation of the school.

 He has a short biography in James Monroe Trotter's historical study, Music and Some Highly Musical People (1878), written while Douglass was in his thirties.

 Works

 Only two works of Douglass's are known, Virginia's Ball and The Pilgrim: Grand Overture—only The Pilgrim has survived.
 He supposedly wrote numerous other works, based on Trotter's assertion that "He has also composed many fine pieces for orchestras and for piano."
 Trotter also reported that Douglass arranged and composed a "great deal of music" for guitar.

 Works by other Black composers of this period have generally not survived.
 Like Douglass, Frederick Elliott Lewis (1846–18?) and Jacob J. Sawyer (1856–1885) only have a single surviving keyboard work, all published in Music and Some Highly Musical People.